 Much has been written about plane food and its associated plights, but I don’t think enough ink has been devoted to the matter of hotel breakfasts.
 And as I get ready to embark on my book tour, the subject is very much on my mind.

 Breakfast is, to me, the most intimate meal of the day, the one that you eat barefoot and in your pajamas, the one that eases the transition from your helpless, sleeping self to the person you are in the daytime and to the outside world.
 What you eat then says a lot about you: I have it on authority that Brillat-Savarin meant to write “You are what you eat for breakfast” (“Dis-moi ce que tu manges au petit déjeuner, je te dirai ce que tu es”) but the maxim had to be edited for space.

 If you feel the same way, I’m sure you’ll agree that breakfast poses a serious challenge when you travel for work.
 Hotel breakfasts, even in nice hotels, make me want to cry — remember, we’re all children at breakfast — as I stand by the buffet, trying to identify the least unappealing items and more importantly, the most nutritious, so I won’t feel faint an hour later.

 I usually manage to scrape up some sort of fresh fruit (an eerily shiny apple or a pith-full orange), yogurt (preferably plain), and a bit of bread (the darker the better), which is fine until I get the bill: those buffets are priced with ogres in mind, and unless you’re the type to stuff muffins and bacon strips in your purse for later, they’re not very good deals.

-So, whenever possible, I take matters into my own hands, and try to keep the makings of a decent breakfast in my hotel room.
+So, whenever possible, I take matters into my own hands, and try to keep the makings of a healthy breakfast in my hotel room.
 The invaluable bonus is that you get to eat it in the privacy of your own hotel-issue bathrobe, without having to endure other guests’ early morning conversations (if I had any sort of power, I would make it illegal to talk business over breakfast).